DR. KEITH MELDAHL

-MiraCosta geology and oceanography professor Dr. Keith Meldahl traveled the 2,000-mile Gold Rush Trail and stood in the old wagon ruts cut into the dirt more than 150 years agoby pioneers heading to California in search of gold.
-He shares his adventures on the trail in class and peppers discussions with stories about how the pioneers felt when they faced the same mountain ranges students are studying.
+MiraCosta College geology and oceanography professor Dr. Keith Meldahl once traveled the 2,000-mile Gold Rush Trail and stood in the old wagon ruts cut into the dirt more than 150 years ago by pioneers heading to California in search of gold.

-As a teacher, Dr. Meldahl wants to introduce students to scientific reasoning and show how scientists look at mountains, rivers, waves, ocean currents and other phenomena.
+In 1997, Dr. Meldahl began teaching geology and oceanography at MiraCosta College.
+As an instructor, he introduces students to scientific reasoning and shows how scientists look at mountains, rivers, waves, ocean currents and other phenomena.

 “I tell my students, the world is more wonderful and beautiful when you understand how it works,” said Dr. Meldahl.
 “It’s also relevant and important to get educated about our planet.
 Not only because it’s very interesting to understand how the Earth works, but if we’re going to make informed decisions about how we treat our planet, we first need to understand it.”

 Meldahl’s teaching style centers on taking students on field trips at various beaches and locations with interesting landscapes where they can physically connect the knowledge they have gained in the classroom to real life.

 In addition to teaching, Dr. Meldahl has authored numerous chapters and books where he connects American history and geology, including "Hard Road West: History and Geology along the Gold Rush Trail" and "Rough-Hewn Land: A Geologic Journey from California to the Rocky Mountains."

 His most recent book, “Surf, Sand, and Stone: How Waves, Earthquakes, and Other Forces Shape the Southern California Coast,” published in October 2015, tells the scientific story of our coastline: its beaches, coastal bluffs, surfing waves, islands, earthquakes, tsunamis and related phenomena.